The Seeds of Love: Release

 Now assigned to the newly reactivated Phonogram subsidiary label Fontana, the first single from the album, "Sowing the Seeds of Love", was released in August 1989.
-It became a worldwide hit, peaking at no.5 in the UK, no.2 in the US, and no.1 in Canada.
-The album was released in September 1989, entering the UK Albums Chart at no.1 and would be certified Platinum by the BPI within three weeks.
-In the US, it peaked at no.8 and was also certified Platinum.
-This album reached the top ten in numerous other countries around the world.
+It became a worldwide hit, peaking at number 5 in the UK, number 2 in the US, and number 1 in Canada.
+The album was released in September 1989, entering the UK Albums Chart at number 1 and would be certified Platinum by the BPI within three weeks.
+In the US, it peaked at number 8 and was also certified Platinum.
+The album reached the top ten in numerous other countries around the world.

 Two other singles from the album, "Woman in Chains" (recorded as a duet with Adams) and "Advice for the Young at Heart" (the only track featuring Smith on lead vocals) reached the Top 40 in UK and internationally.
-"Famous Last Words" was released as fourth single in mid-1990 by the record company without the band's involvement, though this only peaked at no.83 in the UK.
+"Famous Last Words" was released as fourth single in mid-1990 by the record company without the band's involvement, though this only peaked at number 83 in the UK.
 A video compilation, Sowing the Seeds, featuring the promo videos for the first three singles from the album was also released in 1990.

 The band embarked on a world tour to promote the album in 1990, featuring Adams both as a support act and as a player with the band (her solo album, Circle of One, produced by Orzabal and Dave Bascombe was also released during this time).
 The band's concert at the Santa Barbara County Bowl in May 1990 was filmed and released on home video, titled Going to California.

 A 64-page companion book to the album, entitled Tears for Fears – The Seeds of Love, was also released in 1990 by Virgin Books and offers insight into the writing and recording process behind the album as well as the sheet music for each song and rare promotional photographs from the period.

 The album was remastered and reissued in 1999 with four bonus tracks which were originally B-sides to the album's first three singles.
 It does not include the B-side "My Life in the Suicide Ranks" which was an additional B-side to "Woman in Chains" and could at the time only be found on the band's 1996 rarities compilation Saturnine Martial & Lunatic.
-The Seeds of Love was rereleased again in 2020 in five different formats including a 5-disc super deluxe edition boxed set featuring bonus material such as single versions, B-sides (this time including "My Life in the Suicide Ranks"), demos, outtakes, and a 5.1 surround-sound mix, again made by Steven Wilson, who also was responsible for the surround mix for Songs from the Big Chair.
+The Seeds of Love was re-released again in 2020 in five different formats including a 5-disc super deluxe edition boxed set featuring bonus material such as single versions, B-sides (this time including "My Life in the Suicide Ranks"), demos, outtakes, and a 5.1 surround-sound mix, again made by Steven Wilson, who also was responsible for the surround mix for Songs from the Big Chair.
 Other editions released at the same time include a 2-CD deluxe edition, a single CD edition, a vinyl album, and a vinyl picture disc album.
-The deluxe edition peaked at no.13 on the UK Albums Chart in October 2020.
+The deluxe edition peaked at number 13 on the UK Albums Chart in October 2020.